aatxe/oxide/oxide0.md

 As noted above, all values are used under references.
 This can be seen by looking at the typing rules for bindings: each binding expects to find a reference to a value at the right type.
-This is what enables/requires us to use `alloc` and `borrow` expressions, as these operations are the only ones that take something at a type `τ` and yield a reference at that type.
+This is what enables/requires us to use `alloc` and `borrow` expressions, as these operations are the only ones that yield a reference at some type `τ`.

 [˄ Back to top][toc]